--A servlet session is a mechanism for maintaining state between HTTP requests during a period of continuous interaction between a browser and a web application.
+-A servlet session is a mechanism for maintaining the state between HTTP requests during a period of continuous interaction between a browser and a web application.
 A session may be initiated at any time by the application and terminated by the application, by the user closing the browser, or by a period of user inactivity.
 A session usually corresponds to an application login/logout cycle

 -A JavaBean (or “bean” for short) is simply a reusable component that implements specific design patterns to make it easy for programmers and development tools to discover the object’s properties and behavior.

 -Any objects in the middle tier that communicate with the oracle database use a JDBC (Java Database Connectivity) driver.